-- residential and commercial areas and onward links to the town centre. - Jubilee Path: The potential for establishing a cross town utility NMU path linking south Midhurst to the town centre and Easebourne has been identified by a local community group and is noted within the SDNP Cycling and Walking Strategy and the West Sussex Walking and Cycling Strategy.
+- Jubilee Path: The potential for establishing a cross town utility NMU path linking south Midhurst to the town centre and Easebourne has been identified by a local community group and is noted within the SDNP Cycling and Walking Strategy and the West Sussex Walking and Cycling Strategy.
 The potential route is along the Jubilee Path (south), Jubilee Path (north) to South Pond and the rights of way network to Easebourne via the Cowdray Ruins. - Local Plan Policy SD20 Walking, Cycling and Equestrian Routes safeguards former railway lines for future use as NMU routes.
-The SDNP Cycling and Walking Strategy identifies an ambition to provide long distance NMU links between Midhurst, Chichester (Centurion Way), Petersfield (Rother Valley Greenway) and Pulborough predominantly following the former railway alignments.
+The SDNP Cycling and Walking Strategy identifies an ambition to provide long distance NMU links between Midhurst, Chichester (Centurion Way), Petersfield (Rother Valley Greenway) and Pulborough predominantly following the former railway alignments. - The lake can present deep water close to the shore in places and this must be borne in mind when designing footpaths near this shoreline to take into account the safety of path users.